Justosky/alx-system_engineering-devops/0x00-shell_basics/README.md

-Ten scripts exist in this repository
+Eleven scripts exist in this repository
 1. 0-current_working_directory (This script prints the absolute path for the present working directory)
 2. 1-listit                    (This script list the directories and files in the present working directory)
 3. 2-bring_me_home	       (This script changes the working directory to the user’s home directory)